 Finally, if you witness potential violations of policies or law, I encourage you to speak up.
-Please speak to your manager, or to Human Resources, Labor Relations, or the Legal Department, or to anyone on our leadership team, including me.
+Please speak to your manager, or to Human Resources, Labor Relations, or the Legal Department, or to anyone in our leadership, including me.
 Or, if you prefer, you can simply report misconduct to the Ethics and Safety Line.